emberjs/website/source/guides/routing/query-params.md

 on `ArticlesController`, and vice versa.

-Now we just need to define a computed property of our category-filtered array that `articles` template will render:
+Now we just need to define a computed property of our category-filtered array that the `articles` template will render:

 ```js
 App.ArticlesController = Ember.ArrayController.extend({